Exact Self-Imaging with Arbitrary Revival Spacings: Introduction

-In this Letter, we show that the apparent rigidity of the uniform recurrence spacing is not fundamental to self-imaging phenomena, instead arising from the implicit assumption that the physical propagation coordinate $z$ is the natural parameter of evolution for self-imaging.
-Specifically, we find that when quadratic wave evolution is instead expressed in its natural symplectic formulation -- where propagation acts as a canonical transformation on the transverse phase space $(x,k_x)$ \cite{ArnoldMMCM,GuilleminSternberg,MarsdenRatiu} -- a qualitatively different structure emerges.
-The associated metaplectic operator \cite{deGossonSymplectic,MillerSymmetry,GoodmanFourierOptics,LohmannFRFT} advances the field in a unique canonical coordinate $B=M_{12}$, which we term the \emph{metaplectic time}.
-This canonical parameter advances uniformly under any quadratic Hamiltonian and is therefore the parameter in which self-imaging recurrences are intrinsically periodic.
-However, within this treatment it becomes clear that the laboratory axis $z$ represents merely one possible embedding of this canonical clock, and the observed axial structure depends entirely on how the optical system maps $B$ into $z$.
+In this Article, we show that the apparent rigidity of uniform recurrence spacing is not fundamental to self-imaging phenomena, instead arising from the implicit assumption that the physical propagation coordinate $z$ is the natural parameter of evolution for self-imaging.
+Specifically, we find that when quadratic wave evolution is expressed in its natural canonical phase-space formulation -- where propagation acts as a canonical transformation on the transverse phase space $(x,k_x)$ \cite{ArnoldMMCM,GuilleminSternberg,MarsdenRatiu} -- a qualitatively different structure emerges.
+The associated linear-canonical, or metaplectic, propagator \cite{deGossonSymplectic,MillerSymmetry,GoodmanFourierOptics,LohmannFRFT} advances the field in a canonical coordinate $B=M_{12}$, which controls the quadratic phase accumulated by each transverse spatial-frequency component.
+This coordinate is therefore the one in which exact self-imaging recurrences are intrinsically periodic.
+However, within this treatment, it becomes clear that the laboratory axis $z$ represents only one possible physical embedding of this canonical recurrence coordinate, with the \textit{observed} axial structure depending on how $B$ is mapped into $z$.

-This distinction uncovers a latent degree of freedom in self-imaging -- the transverse phase profile determines the curvature term in the symplectic generator and thereby sculpts the embedding $B(z)$.
-Uniform Talbot spacing occurs only when this embedding is affine; nonlinear embeddings cause the same uniform canonical recurrences to appear with accelerating, decelerating, or otherwise structured intervals in real space—while preserving exact self-imaging in metaplectic time.
-Thus, axial control of self-imaging, long assumed inaccessible, becomes possible by treating $z$ not as the evolution parameter but as a coordinate subordinated to the canonical flow.
+By separating the canonical and physical propagation axes, we reveal a latent degree of freedom in self-imaging: the input transverse phase controls how the canonical recurrence coordinate is embedded into physical space.
+When this embedding is affine one reproduces the familiar, uniform recurrences, while nonlinear embeddings cause these recurrences to appear with accelerating, decelerating, or otherwise structured intervals in real space.
+Thus, axial control of self-imaging, long assumed inaccessible, becomes possible by treating \(z\) not as the fundamental recurrence coordinate but as the physical coordinate in which the canonical recurrence lattice is observed.